futuregrid/manual/doc/source/hpc.rst

    backup storage at their home institution or a code repository.
 For example, we recommend that you use git or svn to make sure you backup your changes to the code.
 Also make sure you backup your data.
-As a testbed, we do not guarantee dataloss.
+As a testbed, we do not guarantee data loss.

 *Scratch* directories:
    Scratch directories are located at different locations on the